"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 This gave me my first idea.

-I nodded meaningfully in their direction and Rose, tossing her hair over her shoulder, walked over to one of them – even when she didn't try, she appeared as though she was walking down a catwalk – and tapped him on the shoulder.
+I nodded meaningfully in their direction and Rose, tossing her hair over her shoulder, walked over to their table-I grinned as several girls in the class glowered resentfully at her: even when she didn't try, she appeared as though she was walking down a catwalk-–and tapped one of the humans on the shoulder.

 He brushed it off impatiently.